Friday, September 20, 2024

 The data are reported as 'Virtual Elevation' (VE) versus distance.
 An increase in slope indicates more power was needed for that test condition versus the base case.
 Test 4 is the base case.

-The data are a bit cleaner that the data from Part I, however the test is not reproducible from Test 1 to Test 4.
+The data are a bit cleaner than the data from Part I, however the test is not reproducible from Test 1 to Test 4.
 In my next study, I will do a duplicate at the beginning of the study (Test 1 and Test 2) and again at the end, to nail down the variability of this test.

 If I use Test 4 as my baseline and choose CdA and Crr that will make Test 4 level, it can be compared to Test 2 and 3.
 In this case 37 psi is a 3 watt penalty and 27 psi is a 3 watt savings versus 32 psi.